gwblok/garytown/ConfigMgr/Baselines/Readme.md

 BranchCache Management coming in the future.

+## Package Content Compliance

+This will monitor a specific Task Sequence that is deployed to the device and confirm the Task Sequence Content is in the CCMCache

 ## Other Baselines

 There will be other items here, I'll try to update the page with some info as I add them... no promises.